XZ Utils backdoor: Mechanism

-The malicious code is known to be in 5.6.0 and 5.6.1 releases of the XZ Utils software package.
-The exploit remains dormant unless a specific third-party patch of the SSH server is used.
-Under the right circumstances this interference could potentially enable a malicious actor to break sshd authentication and gain unauthorized access to the entire system remotely.
-The malicious mechanism consists of two compressed test files that contain the malicious binary code.
-These files are available in the git repository, but remain dormant unless extracted and injected into the program.
-The code uses the glibc IFUNC mechanism to replace an existing function in OpenSSH called RSA_public_decrypt with a malicious version.
-OpenSSH normally does not load liblzma, but a common third-party patch used by several Linux distributions causes it to load libsystemd, which in turn loads lzma.
-A modified version of build-to-host.m4 was included in the release tar file uploaded on GitHub, which extracts a script that performs the actual injection into liblzma.
-This modified m4 file was not present in the git repository; it was only available from tar files released by the maintainer separate from git.
+The malicious code is known to be in versions 5.6.0 and 5.6.1 of the XZ Utils software package.
+The malicious mechanism consists of two compressed files that contain the malicious binary code.
+These files are available in the Git repository, but remain dormant unless extracted and injected into the program.
+The code then replaces an existing function in OpenSSH with a malicious version.
+Under normal conditions, OpenSSH does not load code related to XZ Utils, as the programs are not related.
+However, a patch used by several Linux distributions causes OpenSSH to interface with XZ Utils by using Systemd.
+A modified version of build-to-host.m4, a script used in the program's build process, was included in the release uploaded on GitHub.
+The modified script extracts another, resulting in code being injected into the program.
+This modified file was not present in the git repository; it was only available from tar files released by "Jia Tan" separately from Git.
 The script appears to perform the injection only when the system is being built on an x86-64 Linux system that uses glibc and GCC and is being built via dpkg or rpm.

 Response

 Remediation

-The US federal Cybersecurity and Infrastructure Security Agency issued a security advisory recommending that the affected devices should roll back to a previous uncompromised version.
+The US federal Cybersecurity and Infrastructure Security Agency issued a security advisory recommending that affected devices should roll back to a previous uncompromised version.
 Linux software vendors, including Red Hat, SUSE, and Debian, reverted the affected packages to older versions.
-GitHub disabled the mirrors for the xz repository before subsequently restoring them.
+GitHub temporarily disabled the mirrors for the project's repository.

 Canonical postponed the beta release of Ubuntu 24.04 LTS and its flavours by a week and opted for a complete binary rebuild of all the distribution's packages.
 Although the stable version of Ubuntu was not affected, upstream versions were.
 This precautionary measure was taken because Canonical could not guarantee by the original release deadline that the discovered backdoor did not affect additional packages during compilation.

+After regaining access to GitHub and removing all forwarding to "Jia Tan", maintainer Lasse Collin released version 5.6.2 on 29 May 2024, patching the backdoor.
+Collin also published a writeup detailing the changes in code over time that allowed the exploit to be added to the software.

-In August 2025, Binarly researchers found several Debian Docker images on Docker Hub that still have the XZ Utils backdoor.
-The Debian development team declined to remove the affected images, stating that they were development builds that should not be used on real systems in place of newer, clean container versions.
+In August 2025, researchers at security company Binarly found several Debian Docker images on Docker Hub that still have the XZ Utils backdoor.
+The Debian development team declined to remove the affected images, stating that they were left as historical artifacts, as they are development builds that should not be used on real systems in place of newer, clean container versions.